-This Agreement shall enter into force on the date upon which the Agency receives from Switzerland written notification that Switzerland's statutory and constitutional requirements for entry into force have been met.
+This Agreement shall enter into force upon signature by the representatives of Zimbabwe and the Agency.
 The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Switzerland is party to the Treaty.
+This Agreement shall remain in force as long as Zimbabwe is party to the Treaty.